California Native Plant Care Section

 -

-Rainwater Harvesting: Collect rainwater for garden use.
+Rainwater Harvesting - Collect rainwater for garden use.

 -

-Greywater Systems: Reuse household water for irrigation.
+Greywater Systems - Reuse household water for irrigation.

 8. FAQs and Troubleshooting